-One of the most common questions we hear at our Gilroy shop: "Should I get paint correction before ceramic coating, or can I just apply the coating?"
+One of the most common questions we hear at our Gilroy shop: "Should I get paint correction before ceramic coating, or can I apply the coating directly?"

 Short answer: Paint correction comes first—always.
 Here's why this order matters and what happens when you skip steps.